This piece was first published on April 12, 2020, and was updated on January 5, 2023.

 Using CIBC’s Prime rate may be advantageous for any homeowner whose current mortgage rate is higher than that.
 However, for someone with a discounted rate that is currently less than Prime, they will actually end up paying more than the interest they would have paid in a normal three-month period.

-To calculate the interest rate differential, your lender looks at the difference between two interest rates, how many months you have left to pay off your current mortgage term, and finds the amount of interest they’d be losing by letting you break your term early.
+To calculate the interest rate differential, your lender looks at the difference between two interest rates and how many months you have left to pay off your current mortgage term, then finds the amount of interest they’d be losing by letting you break your term early.

 Instead of looking at your current interest rate and finding the difference between that and a new rate, CIBC finds the posted rate from the day you signed your original term and subtracts today’s posted rate for a product that would cover the remainder of your term from that.
 Sounds complicated, right?
 It can be, which is just another reason we knew we had to create this calculator!

-Then, CIBC would find the difference between the old posted rate (which was 5.69%) and today’s posted rate for a 2-year fixed rate mortgage (which is 3.04%) and your interest rate differential calculation would look like this:
+Then, CIBC would find the difference between the old posted rate (which was 5.69%) and today’s posted rate for a 2-year fixed-rate mortgage (let’s use 3.04% for this calculation) and your interest rate differential calculation would look like this: